 Rajasekaran Lada, PhD

-Professor and Department Chair of Environmental Sciences
+Prof. and Dept. Chair of Environmental Sciences, Dalhousie University

 Founding Director, Christmas Tree Research Centre